 Remember, spread betting is a leveraged product which means your winning trades and your losing trades are magnified.
 You should understand leverage before you begin to trade with real money.

 Spread betting demo accounts

-Some, but not all, spread betting companies now offer a demo account.
+Some, but not all, spread betting companies offer a demo account.
 This is an account using a limited number of markets with live prices that you can use to practice on.
-It has the advantage of letting you trade live, up-to-date market prices rather than delayed ones.
+They have the advantage of letting you trade live, up-to-date market prices rather than delayed ones.

 The best spread betting accounts for beginners

 Some spread betting companies are geared towards offering accounts that have the beginner in mind.
 These accounts generally provide limited risk features that are designed to ensure that novice traders do not make costly mistakes as they learn about the unpredictable nature of the financial markets.

 We have put together an article featuring the best spread betting platforms for beginners.

 These accounts should ideally form the basis of your research as you move from a demo account to a live trading account.